mightymaxworks/pickleplus/ALGORITHMIC_DISCUSSION_COACH_WEIGHTED_ASSESSMENTS.md

 I've designed a sophisticated multi-level coach weighting algorithm that addresses the fundamental challenge: **How can we ensure that more experienced coaches have appropriate influence on player PCP ratings while maintaining assessment integrity?**

+**CRITICAL QUALITY CONTROL:** The algorithm implements a **PROVISIONAL vs. CONFIRMED** rating system where only L4+ coaches can establish official PCP ratings.
+All L1-L3 assessments remain provisional until validated by expert-level coaches, ensuring quality throughout the certification ecosystem.

 ## Core Algorithmic Principles

 ### 1. **Progressive Weight Scaling**